RunestoneInteractive/httlads/_sources/BeerPredictions/BeerPredictions.rst

 OK, now lets prepare our data for testing.
 We will need the following:

-1. One dataframe with only the 1-hot encoded words
+1. One DataFrame with only the 1-hot encoded words
-2. One dataframe with the overall ratings
+2. One DataFrame with the overall ratings

 Then we can use the train test split utility as usual to create our training and test data